The Wynn’s buffet, (officially called “The Buffet at Wynn”) is beautiful. And that’s BEFORE you see the food.

 Should you have 7 or more in your party, there will be an 18% tip automatically applied to your bill.
 Parties of 13 or more guests will have a 21% tip charged automatically.

 Please also note that during holidays, prices are subject to rise.
-On Labor Day 2016, for example, the weekend dinner price rose to $52.99 per person (up $3 from the normal price), while the brunch price shot up to $44.99 per person, a $9 increase.
+On Labor Day last year, for example, the weekend dinner price rose $3 per person more, while the brunch price shot up $9 more per person.

 All-You-Can Drink Option